Martin Szentiványi

 Martin Szentiványi (born at Szentiván, present-day Liptovský Ján, 20 October 1633 and died at Nagyszombat, present-day Trnava, 5 March 1708) was a polymathic Hungarian Jesuit writer and theologian.
 His 4000 page work, titled Miscellanea, brings papers from all fields of science.

 Life

 He entered the Society of Jesus in 1653, and was professor of Scripture for five years at Vienna and Nagyszombat, professor of mathematics and philosophy for nine years, and professor of canon law and theology for seven years.
 For seven years he filled the office of the chancellor of the University of Nagyszombat, and in addition was for nine successive years governor of the Pázmáneum in Vienna and of the academy at Nagyszombat.

+Martin Szentiványi was lecturer at the University of Nagyszombat in 1668 – 1705.

 Works

 His numerous writings appeared in Hungarian, Latin, German, and Slovak, and some were translated into French.
 They include: